 Anxiety is misunderstood by many, and there’s no reason why you should suffer the effects of anxiety alone.
 There are different anxiety therapy treatment options that can help you manage this condition.
-Below, we’ll discuss the most common treatments available for you.
+Below, we’ll discuss what anxiety therapy is and the most common treatments available for you.

 It’s important to understand the difference between feeling anxious periodically and having chronic and ongoing anxiety.
 If you have an anxiety disorder, the following symptoms will manifest and reappear for long periods of time.
 Common symptoms are:

 Long-held anxiety can lead to a host of health and social issues, including:

 While the exact reasons why you might develop anxiety remain unknown, studies show that there are several factors that can increase the chance of you developing one.
 Risk factors for anxiety are:

 Today, there are various therapies a person can use to improve their situation.
 These include: